Menu

 The main thing with mobile websites are that they need to be easy to use.
 This means your design needs to be fairly simplistic, with easily recognisable symbols.
 You want your users to be able to easily access the menu, contact us section, and social media share buttons.
 Including these, and making them highly visible, will ensure your customers can easily navigate around your website and will continue to use it.

-Considering the continual rise in popularity of mobiles, it’s important to ensure your website is fully optimised, not only for Google, but for your users.
+Considering the continual rise in popularity of mobiles, it’s important to ensure your website is fully optimized, not only for Google, but for your users.
 Always focus on creating a great user experience, and you will be sure to see an increased traffic flow to your mobile website.

 Ben Maden